 This is a condensed version of chapter 15 of Jan’s book Growing Compassionate Kids.

 Before Father’s day one year, my children picked out a card that surprised me.
 The dad on the front of the card was not white like their dad.
 When I pointed this out, Janae said, “But he’s smiling like Dad.”

 I started to explain the problem, but nothing I wanted to say made sense.
 Many of my daughter’s friends’ dads were black.
 Some were Hispanic and Asian.
 The color of a dad’s face didn’t make much difference to her.
 We took the card to the cashier.

 So far, so good, I thought.
-I had hoped to raise my kids to be “color blind” to racial differences, to understand that most people are basically alike, regardless of ethnicity.
+I had hoped to raise my kids to be appreciate racial differences, to understand that most people want the same things–to belong, to have a hopeful future–regardless of ethnicity.
 They want happiness and security for their families.
 At times my children grasp this better than I do.
 When I’ve been on the teaching end, I’ve used several strategies.
 Here they are.

 Enjoy cultural differences.
 These things don’t have to divide us.
 Differences can make life more interesting and expand our perspective.
 When a Hispanic family moved in across the street, I confess I had ulterior motives for being extra-neighborly.
 They had two teen age girls with all kinds of mothering attitudes who became great babysitters for my kids.